It Was Going to Be a Great Year for Texas Farmers — Then Harvey Hit

 But because of Hurricane Harvey's far-reaching devastation — from dense urban centers to outlying rural areas — farmers in several counties in the state along the Gulf Coast were left in soggy ruin.

-"It was gonna be good," said Ginger Beyer, 40, who farms in Bay City with her husband, Richard, 39.

-"Everyone was super pumped up for redemption for last year, then the storm blew up outta nowhere," she said.
+"It was going to be good," said Ginger Beyer, 40, who farms in Bay City with her husband, Richard, 39.
+"Everyone was super pumped-up for redemption for last year, then the storm blew up out of nowhere."

-The coastal strip affected by the storm was the second biggest cotton-producing area in a state that is the number one cotton-producer the country.
+The coastal strip affected by the storm was the second-biggest cotton-producing area in a state that is the No. 1 cotton producer in the country.

-Sweeping farmlands that grow lush fields of cotton resembling freshly fallen snow, among other crucial crops, now lie nearly paralyzed — an stark illustration the impact Harvey has had on one of the state's biggest economic drivers.
+Sweeping farmlands that grow lush fields of cotton resembling freshly fallen snow, among other crucial crops, now lie nearly paralyzed — a stark illustration of the impact Harvey has had on one of the state's biggest economic drivers.

-"There's really very little things that you can do," Russell Boening, president of the Texas Farm Bureau, told NBC News.
+"There's really very little things that you can do," said Russell Boening, president of the Texas Farm Bureau.
 "We're just in a holding pattern and a wait-and-see position, as far as we know the losses are going to be substantial."

 Hundreds of thousands of bales of cotton crops were slashed from the almost-record year, the bureau said, but there's still not a clear picture of the complete economic loss.